shubhattin/os-config/linux/arch/DE.md

   - [ ] find if we can use this even when our `/home` or `/` are encrypted.

 ## Basic Setup
-- Kernel
-  - In EOS installtion if you did'nt chose linux-lts lts kernel you should get the latest kernels by default
-  - list the current kernel version being used `uname -r`
-  - to install and setup linux-lts kernel follow [this](https://itsfoss.com/switch-kernels-arch-linux/) guide.
-  - Any custom changes made to `/etc/default/grub` should be in end after `# Custom` line.
-  - You should prefer linux latest kernel for improved hardware support for you laptop or same latest hardware. (in my case i faced problem with linux-lts in laptop)
 - Connectivity
   - [x] Bluetooth : In [EOS](https://endeavouros.com/) you would need to `sudo systemctl enable bluetooth`
   - [x] WiFi